-The Color primaries based on drop-down list provides options for converting the RAW data from the camera's native color space to the display profile of the selected value.
-AdobeRGB is the default value and is appropriate when you want to print the resulting image.
-If you would like to display the resulting image only on the web and do not intend to print it, then select sRGB to avoid having to convert the image from AdobeRGB to sRGB.
+The Color Primaries drop-down list provides options for converting the Raw data from the camera's native color space to the display profile of the selected value.
+Adobe RGB is the default value, and is appropriate when you want to print the resulting image.
+If you would like to display the resulting image only on the web and do not intend to print it, then select sRGB to avoid having to convert the image from Adobe RGB to sRGB.

-Merge to HDR Options window, for RAW files
+Merge to HDR Options window, for Raw files